 K+S says it's considering sale of stakes in North American businesses

-FRANKFURT, Dec 10 (Reuters) - German potash and salt miner K+S SDFGn.DE said it was looking into selling stakes in its North American businesses as part of a push to reduce debt.
+FRANKFURT, Dec 10 (Reuters) - German potash and salt miner K+S SDFGn.DE said it was looking into selling stakes in its North American businesses because an ongoing cost cutting push would not be enough to slash debt.

-A company spokesman said K+S was considering selling a stake in its Bethune potash mine in Canada, which he said was worth nearly 5 billion euros ($5.5 billion), or a cooperation with an industry partner, while ruling out an outright sale of the plant.
+A company spokesman said K+S was considering selling a stake in its Bethune potash mine in Canada - which the company puts at nearly 5 billion euros ($5.5 billion) in value - or a cooperation with an industry partner, while ruling out an outright sale of the plant.

 He added that K+S was also considering all options for its salt business in North and South America, which includes its Morton Salt brand.